Navigate the brief menu below to find the answers to your questions.

 Q: Can I take the Solar PV Installer course completely online?

 A: Because the hands-on training is required, this class cannot be completed with online training only.

 Q: What solar training courses do you offer?

-A: Everblue has four solar training courses available: Solar PV Associate, Solar PV Installer, Solar Sales Professional, and Solar Heating Associate.
+A: Everblue has four solar training courses available: Solar PV Associate, Solar PV Installer, and Solar Sales Professional.

 Q: What is solar heating?

 A: Solar heating refers to the heating of water using solar energy.
 This thermal energy (heat) minimizes the expense of electricity or fossil fuel to heat the water and reduces the associated environmental impacts.
 Heating water by means of solar energy has great customer appeal because it has one of the quickest payback periods of all renewable energy technologies.

 Q: How is Solar PV different from Solar Heating?

 A: Solar photovoltaics (PV) is a method of generating electrical power by converting solar radiation into direct current electricity using semiconductors that exhibit the photovoltaic effect.
 The solar PV process involves solar panels composed of solar cells.
 Solar heating involves solar energy as a means of heating water and does not require the use of solar panels.
 Solar heating is more efficient than solar PV and is more applicable to the average homeowner.
 For more information about solar energy, please review our Solar & Wind Overview page.